How to Stay Healthy and Avoid Getting Sick Before a Vacation

 shopping cart germs

-Travel Insurance: In Case You do Get Sick
+Travel Protection: In Case You Do Get Sick

 We’ve all been there.
 You have a vacation coming up in a few days and your child comes home from school with a bad case of the flu that’s spreading through your family, or Grandma is hospitalized and you need to care for her.
 You get a pit in your stomach and begin to wonder if you’ll be able to make the trip you’ve planned for so long and already paid for.

 Life is unpredictable—but Generali Global Assistance is here to help.
-Our travel insurance plans are a small investment against the full cost of a trip and they include Trip Cancellation coverage that can provide reimbursement for a canceled trip.
+Our travel protection plans are a great starting place for helping protect your trip and they include Trip Cancellation coverage that may help provide reimbursement for a canceled trip.

-Sickness is only one event out of around 20 that can be covered with a Generali plan.
-See our full list of covered reasons for trip cancellation or get an instant quote now.
+Sickness is only one event out of many that may be covered with a Generali Global Assistance travel protection plan.
+See our list of covered reasons for trip cancellation or get an instant quote now.

-Get travel insurance that can help when you're sick
+Get travel protection that can help when you're sick

 Average Customer Rating: